Option market making with hedging-induced market impact: Numerical methodology and experiments

 \paragraph*{Option market} ~\\ The market maker is assumed to provide liquidity on a European call option with strike $K=98$ and payoff

-To model the option order arrival rates, we specify the following functional form for the bid and ask intensities, which allows for flexible calibration through scale and shift parameters $\mu_a,\mu_b \in \R$.
-Specifically, for $(t,\alpha,\beta,e) \in [0,T]\times\R^5$, we set
+To model the option order arrival rates, we specify the following functional form for the bid and ask intensities, which allows for flexible specification through scale and shift parameters $\mu_a,\mu_b \in \R$.
+Specifically, for $(t,\alpha,\beta,e) \in [0,T]\times\R^7$, we set

 where $\sigma(x)=(1+e^{-x})^{-1}$ is the logistic sigmoid, $\overline{\lambda}^a,\overline{\lambda}^b>0$ and $k_a,k_b>0$.
 As before, $b$ denotes the option reference price.
 Its construction is detailed below.